confluentinc/ksql/docs/how-to-guides/use-connector-management.md

 ### Dowloading connectors

-Before you can use a connector, you need to download it prior to starting ksqlDB.
+Before you can use an embedded connector, you need to download it prior to starting ksqlDB.
 A downloaded connector package is essentially a set of jars that contain the code for interacting with the target data store.

 The easiest way to download a connector is to use [`confluent-hub`](https://docs.confluent.io/current/connect/managing/confluent-hub/client.html), a utility program distributed by Confluent.